MuhamadSyarifFakhrezi/Customer-Churn-Analysis/README.md

 ![Screenshot (999)](https://github.com/user-attachments/assets/8bc7c751-b35a-47e1-b882-ad82e5fd8ad2)

+In the age category, we found that the older the customer, the greater the churn rate.

-- What are the underlying reasons for churn?
+- **What are the underlying reasons for churn?**
 ```
 --The most reasons for churn
 SELECT